rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 cf.TaskScheduler = new CustomTaskScheduler();
 </pre>

-This, for example, can be used to <a href="https://msdn.microsoft.com/en-us/library/ee789351%28v=vs.110%29.aspx">limit concurrency degree with a custom TaskScheduler</a>.
+This, for example, can be used to [limit concurrency degree with a custom TaskScheduler](https://msdn.microsoft.com/en-us/library/ee789351%28v=vs.110%29.aspx).

 ### <a id="model-sharing" class="anchor" href="#model-sharing">Sharing Channels Between Threads</a>

-As a rule of thumb, <code>IModel</code> instances should not be used by more than one thread simultaneously: application code should maintain a clear notion of thread ownership for <code>IModel</code> instances.
+As a rule of thumb, `IModel` instances should not be used by more than one thread simultaneously: application code should maintain a clear notion of thread ownership for `IModel` instances.

-If more than one thread needs to access a particular <code>IModel</code>
-instances, the application should enforce mutual exclusion itself.
-One way of achieving this is for all users of an <code>IModel</code> to
-<code>lock</code> the instance itself:
+If more than one thread needs to access a particular `IModel` instances, the application should enforce mutual exclusion itself.
+One way of achieving this is for all users of an `IModel` to `lock` the instance itself:

 <pre class="lang-csharp">
 IModel ch = RetrieveSomeSharedIModelInstance();